mitranim/prax/readme.md

 If the entire page was rendered with React, then to activate the interactive parts, you must load all that JS and _re-render_ the entire page with React.
 In the browser.
 On a page that was already rendered.
 This is ludicrously wasteful.
 In my current company's app, this easily takes 500ms of CPU time on many pages (using Preact).
 To make it worse, because markup is a function of data (regardless of your rendering library), this requires the _original data_, which you must either invisibly inline into HTML (wasted traffic, SEO deranking), or re-fetch in the browser (wasted traffic, server load).
 This is insane.

 For apps with SSR, a better approach is to activate interactive components in-place without any "render".
-Native custom elements are a particularly good fit for this.
+Native custom elements are _particularly fit_ for this.
 This requires separating the _markup_ code from the _stateful behavior_ code.
 React is predicated on the idea of co-locating markup and state.
 You could still render your markup with React, but when markup is stateless, this is pointlessly inefficient.
 Prax can do it much faster, while optionally using JSX.

 #### Slow

 React's rendering model is _inefficient by design_.
 Svelte's creator did a better job explaining this: https://svelte.dev/blog/virtual-dom-is-pure-overhead.

 The _design_ inefficiencies described above shouldn't apply to the initial page render in Node/Deno, when there's nothing to diff against.
 However, there are also needless _implementation_ inefficiencies.
 My benchmarks are for Preact, which we've been using over React for size reasons.
-At my current company, replacing `preact@10.5.13` and `preact-render-to-string@5.1.18` with the initial, naive and almost unoptimized Prax has yielded x5 better performance in Node, and somewhere between x3 and x8 (depending on how you measure) better in browsers, for rendering big pages.
-In addition, switching to custom elements for stateful components allows to completely eliminate the in-browser initial render, which was hitching the CPU for 500ms on some pages, while also eliminating the need to fetch or inline a huge amount of data that was required for that render.
+At my current company, replacing `preact@10.5.13` and `preact-render-to-string@5.1.18` with the initial, naive and almost unoptimized Prax yields x5 better performance in Node, and somewhere between x3 and x8 (depending on how you measure) better in browsers, for rendering big pages.
+In addition, switching to custom elements for stateful components allows to completely eliminate the in-browser initial render, which would hitch the CPU for 500ms on some pages, while also eliminating the need to fetch or inline a huge amount of data that was required for that render.

 Parts of the overhead weren't in Preact itself, but merely encouraged by it.
 In SSR, components would initialize state, create additional owned objects, bind callbacks, and establish implicit reactive subscriptions, even though this would all be wasted.
-This doesn't excuse an unfit model, and the performance improvement was real.
+This doesn't excuse an unfit model, and the performance improvement is real.

 #### Large